scanny/python-pptx/docs/dev/analysis/features/cht-series.rst

 Chart - Series
 ==============

 A series in a sequence of *points* that correspond to the categories of a plot.
-A chart may have more than one series, which gives rise for example to a *clustered column chart* or a line chart with multiple lines plotted.
+A chart may have more than one series, which gives rise, for example, to a *clustered column chart* or a line chart with multiple lines plotted.

 A series belongs to a *plot*.
 When a chart has multiple plots, such as a bar chart with a superimposed line plot, each of the series in the chart belong to